zztin/sinterklaas/README.md

 ## Features
 - Random assignment of gift receivers
-- Each giver gets exactly three names
+- The users can define how many receivers each givers give gifts
-- Output written as individual txt files named after each giver
+- Output written as individual txt files named after each giver so that the person executing would not get to know the names
-- Validation to ensure correct counts
-- Self giving check
 - Simple command line interface

 ## Installation